Skip to main content

 method

-Helium’s initialization is ran on a background thread, so you don’t have to worry about it blocking your app’s launch time.
-Helium will automatically retry downloads as needed for up to 90 seconds.
+Helium’s initialization is ran on a background thread, so you don’t have to worry about it affecting your app’s launch time.

 You can provide a custom user ID and custom user traits in the initialize method or by using Helium.shared.overrideUserId.
-Ideally this will be called before initialize is called to ensure consistency in analytics events.
+Set the user ID and traits before or during initialize to ensure consistency in analytics events and for the best experimentation results.

 Helium.shared.overrideUserId(